 Some researchers claim that the cancers observed in rats after GenX exposure do not necessarily mean that the same cancers will occur in humans.

-However, these harmful effects of GenX are similar to–and many are the same as–those observed in animals exposed to C8, a toxic chemical which later was shown to cause cancer in humans.
+However, these harmful effects of GenX are similar to–and many are the same as–those observed in animals exposed to C8, a toxic chemical that later was shown to cause cancer in humans.

-- 9/8/17: Attorneys for DuPont and Chemours issue a letter to the DEQ claiming unfair treatment
+- 9/8/17: Attorneys for DuPont and Chemours issue a letter to the NC DEQ claiming unfair treatment

-- 8/7/17: The DEQ and DHHS request $2.6 million to monitor GenX contamination in the Cape Fear River and study its health effects
+- 8/7/17: The NC DEQ and NC DHHS request $2.6 million to monitor GenX contamination in the Cape Fear River and study its health effects

-- 7/24/17: Governor Roy Cooper asked the SBI’s Diversion and Environmental Crime division to determine if a criminal investigation is warranted.
+- 7/24/17: Governor Roy Cooper asked the NC SBI’s Diversion and Environmental Crime division to determine if a criminal investigation is warranted

-- 7/21/17: A civil investigative demand was issued by Attorney General Josh Stein
+- 7/21/17: A civil investigative demand was issued by NC Attorney General Josh Stein

-- 7/17/17: DHHS and DEQ launched a joint-investigation into Chemours’ activities
+- 7/17/17: The NC DHHS and NC DEQ launch a joint investigation into Chemours’ activities

 - 1/4/18: Judge James C. Dever signed an Order, consolidating the five current class action lawsuits against DuPont and Chemours